Being an introvert is a blessing, but also a burden. Research shows that 35% to 50% of the human population falls into this inside-oriented category.

-Too much stimuli over a prolonged period of time can cause exhaustion and burn-out to an inattentive introvert.
-Once I was working as a store-clerk on the Liberty Island.
-With thousands of people shopping around every day I found it really hard to cope.
+Too many stimuli over a prolonged period of time can cause exhaustion and burnout to an inattentive introvert.
+Once I was working as a store clerk on Liberty Island.
+With thousands of people shopping around every day, I found it really hard to cope.

 After twelve hours of talking with people, I just wanted to collapse and remain silent until the end of time.

 “I spill water from my water jar as I walk on my way, Very little remains for my home” says Rabindranath Tagore.

 If you’re an introvert, you really need to save some water for your home.
 It can mean avoiding work where you have to deal with people and excessive noise for the whole day and replacing it with a more independent job (freelancing is a great idea for introverts).

 It can also mean taking refuge in a park, quiet cafe, or your own room.
 Just get the time necessary to recharge.
 Take a moment to read Tagore’s beautiful mystical poem from Gitanjali to feel the essence of this need for regeneration and self-reflection:

 “THE morning sea of silence broke into ripples of bird songs, and the flowers were all merry by the roadside, and the wealth of gold was scattered through the rift of the clouds while we busily went on our way and paid no heed.